shabin5785/Golang_notes/GO_1.md

 that create ali ases; aliasing also occurs when we copy values of other reference typ es li ke slices, maps, and channels, and even str ucts, arrays, and interfaces that contain these typ es

+- flag type is used to read flags or command line args

+**new Function**

+-Another way to create a var iable is to use the bui lt-in function new.
+The expression new(T) creates an unnamed variable of typ e T, initializes it to the zero value of T, and retur ns its address, which is a value of typ e *T.

+p := new(int) // p, of type *int, points to an unnamed int variable fmt.Println(*p) // "0"
+*p = 2 // sets the unnamed int to 2
+fmt.Println(*p) // "2"